ms-aija/MeetMeHalfWay/README.md

 Enter your API key and secret in /server/controllers/destinations.js  (pending to set up config.js file!!!)

 ### Run on localhost
-Install nodemon from root directory with `npm install nodemon`.
-Change directory to `/server` and run `nodemon index.js` to start the server.
-Change directory to `/client` and run `npm start` to launch the application in browser.
+Install nodemon from root directory with `npm install nodemon` Change directory to `/server` and run `nodemon index.js` to start the server Change directory to `/client` and run `npm start` to launch the application in browser

 ## Roadmap